rukkiecodes/calculateSubtotal/README.md

 Certainly!
-Below is a detailed Markdown documentation for the provided code that calculates the subtotal of items in an array using a data table:
+Here's the updated Markdown documentation with a link to the GitHub project:

 ---